gldeng/universe/formal_theory/formal_theory_quantum_absolute_truth_en.md

 $$\mathcal{T}_A = \mathcal{T}_A(\emptyset)$$

-Where $\emptyset$ indicates no dependence on any external conditions.
+Where $`\emptyset`$ indicates no dependence on any external conditions.

 ### 2. Infinite Unity

 Absolute Truth unifies all seemingly contradictory relative truths, resolving all apparent paradoxes and oppositions at a higher dimension.
-The unification operator $\mathcal{U}$ acts on any set of relative truths to generate a unified truth containing them:
+The unification operator $`\mathcal{U}`$ acts on any set of relative truths to generate a unified truth containing them:

 $$\mathcal{U}\{\mathcal{T}_{R1}, \mathcal{T}_{R2}, ..., \mathcal{T}_{Rn}\} = \mathcal{T}_U \subset \mathcal{T}_A$$